lgatto/2015-05-14-Stellenbosch/07-vis.md

 >
 > In the previous sections, you used produced figures describing the
 > average, max and min inflammation over time.
 Use a `boxplot` to
-> represent the distributions of time.
+> represent the distributions over time.

 ### Counts